marknokes/subscriptions-for-woo/src/readme.txt

 == Changelog ==

 = 2.4.3 =
+* Feature: display plan price in table on plan tab
+* Bugfix: taxes not being handled properly
+* Bugfix: paypal subscription plans other than fixed not properly displayed on receipts
 * Refactor: combine class import statements
 * Refactor: rename database class and move install/upgrade from plugin main to database